 - Engagement: How many people are interacting with your content.
 In which ways?

 - Conversions: How many people are converting as a result of your communication?

-By tracking and analyzing the right metrics, you will be able to answer these questions with confidence, thereby enjoying long term success in a competitive digital environment.
+By tracking and analyzing the right social media metrics, alongside marketing KPIs for your overall promotional strategy, you will be able to answer these questions with confidence, thereby enjoying long term success in a competitive digital environment.